 Adulting: A Learned Skill

 Newly minted graduates probably have a sneaking suspicion that their real schooling is about to ramp up after they exit the stage with their diplomas in hand.
 (Roll up those sleeves because life's about to get real interesting!)
-A sense of self-reliance must be forged somewhere between 40-plus hour work weeks and a newfound respect for adult responsibilities like bill paying and remembering to get the oil changed.
+A sense of self-reliance must be forged somewhere between 40-plus hour work weeks and a newfound respect for adult responsibilities like bill-paying and remembering to get the oil changed.
 Adulting is a learned skill indeed.

-- remaining self-aware and accepting of human shortcomings
+- Remain self-aware and accept human shortcomings.

-- looking inward for happiness
+- Look inward for happiness.